Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Purdue has combined with its opponents to put up more than 47.5 points in five of 10 games this season.
+- Purdue and its opponents have gone over the current 47.5-point total in five of 10 games this season.

 - In 40% of Northwestern's games this season (4/10), the teams combined to score more than Saturday's over/under of 47.5.